 B. For all Nassau County Residents only (all other counties should follow step A above):

-*Two (2) Items Are Required to submit proof residency to your county
+*Two (2) of the following items are required to submit proof of residency to your county

 - Lease, deed, or if not available, a letter from a landlord on that landlord’s letterhead indicating dates of tenancy and rent paid.

 - Any envelope mailed to you, postmarked less than 6 months, proving that you still reside at this address.